My first creation for BonneGueule! (and I tell everything in a VLOG 🎬)

 Green jacket, striped t-shirt and red apple

-Details that are not
+Details that aren't details

 Just for fun

-man walking in grass with yellow cap
+man walking in the grass with yellow cap

 What matters is inner beauty

-I thought it wouldn't happen.
+I thought it wouldn't work.

-inner lining navy blue bandana jacket
+navy blue bandana jacket inner lining

 Between us, it comes from Maruwa, another Japanese supplier that we know well.
 And it's 100% cotton.